your-lithium/projector-project/README.md

-# Welcome to streamlit

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)
+# Hi! 🚗

+This is my project on predicting cars' value on auto.ria

+You can test it on https://projectorproject-lithium.streamlit.app/ !